 RQ3: To what extent and when are these institutional positions responsive to the integration preferences of citizens and political parties?

 RQ4: Under which conditions does each of the EU institutions manage to assert its position in the policy-making process?

 RQ5: To what extent are the adopted EU policies across policy areas responsive to the integration preferences of constituents across member states?

-We expect that the answers to these questions are conditional and develop a theoretical framework that guides our analysis of how EU politicization affects the positions, authority and responsiveness of EU institutions, proposing three mechanisms: identity transformation, decreased institutional cohesiveness and changes in procedural rules.
+We expected that the answers to these questions are conditional and developed a theoretical framework that guided our analysis of how EU politicization affects the positions, authority and responsiveness of EU institutions, proposing three mechanisms: identity transformation, decreased institutional cohesiveness and changes in procedural rules.
 Thereby, the project cuts across two programme themes: “shifting identities and representation” and “changing authority of institutions”.